minkaotic/front-end-notes/notes/React-Hooks.md

 }
 ```
 - `useEffect()` receives a callback function as the first argument, which is where you perform any side effects
+- `useEffect()` takes an optional array as a 2nd argument which specifies any dependencies for the effect - typically state variables that are used or updated inside `useEffect()`
-- the provided callback function is called when the component first renders and after each subsequent re-render / update
+  - When no dependency array is specified, the provided callback function will be called when the component first renders and after each subsequent re-render / update
-- `useEffect()` takes an optional array as a 2nd argument which specifies any dependencies for the effect - typically state variables that are used or updated inside `useEffect()`.
-The array instructs the `useEffect()` hook to **run only if one of its dependencies changes**, which can help prevent performance issues:
+  - When a dependency array is specified, the callback function is **run only if one of its dependencies changes**, which can help prevent performance issues:

 ```js
 // example with dependencies